News

 By Naveen Athrappully

-Americans have to make at least $111,252 per annum to afford a typical home for sale in the country—a 4 percent decline from a year ago, real estate brokerage Redfin said in a Feb.
+Americans have to make at least $111,252 annually to afford a typical home for sale in the country—a 4 percent decline from a year ago, real estate brokerage Redfin said in a Feb.
 11 statement.

-The average weekly rate on a 30-year fixed-rate mortgage was 6.09 percent for the week ending Feb.
-12, down from 6.87 percent a year back, according to data from Freddie Mac.
+The average weekly rate on a 30-year fixed-rate mortgage was 6.09 percent for the week ending on Feb.
+12, down from 6.87 percent a year ago, according to data from Freddie Mac.

-Rates had remained higher than 6.5 percent for every week since October 2024, a pattern that only broke in September last year, following which rates have remained below the level.
+Rates had remained higher than 6.5 percent for every week since October 2024, a pattern that broke only in September 2025, following which rates have remained below the level.

 Sam Khater, Freddie Mac’s chief economist, said in a Feb.
-12 statement that housing affordability continues to “measurably improve” due to mortgage rates at three-year lows, a solid labor market, and strong economic growth.
+12 statement that housing affordability continues to “measurably improve” because of mortgage rates at three-year lows, a solid labor market, and strong economic growth.

-These factors have encouraged homebuyers, driving up mortgage purchase application activity compared to a year back, Khater said.
+These factors have encouraged homebuyers, driving up mortgage purchase application activity compared with a year back, Khater said.

-According to Redfin, the dip in housing costs has pushed down the median monthly mortgage payment from $2,800 a year back to $2,675 at present.
+According to Redfin, the dip in housing costs has pushed down the median monthly mortgage payment to the current $2,675 from $2,800 a year ago.

-Homebuying affordability has improved in 37 out of 50 most populous metro areas assessed, the brokerage said.
+Homebuying affordability has improved in 37 out of 50 most-populous metro areas assessed, according to the brokerage.
 Dallas has seen the highest improvement in affordability, followed by Sacramento, California, and Jacksonville, Florida.

 Improving Housing Affordability

-Many Americans saw a lack of housing supply as a “key constraint” to affordability, with 43.2 percent of respondents saying that “not enough housing is being built at lower price points,” the report said.
+Many Americans saw a lack of housing supply as a “key constraint” to affordability, with 43.2 percent of respondents saying that “not enough housing is being built at lower price points,” Bright MLS stated in its report.

-Buddy Hughes, chairman of NAHB, told a Congressional hearing that excessive regulations were hindering the construction of new homes and apartments, according to the statement.
+Buddy Hughes, chairman of the association, told a congressional hearing that excessive regulations were hindering the construction of new homes and apartments, according to the statement.

 “Regulations account for nearly 25 percent of the cost of a single-family home and more than 40 percent of the cost of a typical apartment development,” Hughes said.